Root involutions, real forms and diagrams: Preliminaries

 \subsection{Split and compact forms, Chevalley systems}

 \quad Let $\gt$ be a complex Lie algebra.
 Its \emph{real forms} are its real subalgebras $\go$ such that

 Real forms are loci of fixed points of anti-$\C$-linear involutions (see \S\ref{s2}).

 We will focus on the case where $\gt$ is a complex finite dimensional semisimple Lie algebra.
-Any complex semi\-sim\-ple Lie algebra $\gt$ admits a \emph{split real form} $\gr$ and a \emph{compact form} $\gu$, which are unique modulo conjugation.
-Fix a complex Cartan subalgebra $\hg$ of $\gt$, i.e. a nilpotent selfnormalizing subalgebra.
-The \emph{root system} $\Rad\,{=}\,\Rad(\gt,\hg)$ is the subset of the dual $\hg^{*}$ of $\hg$ consisting of the nonzero $\alphaup$'s for which
+Any complex semi\-sim\-ple Lie algebra $\gt$ admits a \emph{split real form} $\gr$ and a \emph{compact form} $\gu$, which are unique modulo conjugation (see \cite[p.296]{Kn:2002}).